Diseases & Conditions

 Turf toe can occur in any sport or activity when the forefoot is fixed on the ground, the heel is raised, and a force pushes the big toe into hyperextension.

-These injuries most often occur among American football players on artificial grass.
-Artificial surfaces tend to be harder and less shock absorbent.
+Artificial surfaces tend to be harder and less shock absorbent than grass and do not give as much when forces are applied to them.
 In addition, the athletic shoes designed for artificial surfaces are softer and more flexible, providing the athlete with more agility, but much less stability in the forefoot.

 First Aid Treatment

 The RICE protocol is effective for most sports-related injuries when they first occur.
-RICE stands for Rest, Ice, Compression, and Elevation.
+RICE stands for:

 - Rest.
 Take a break from the activity that caused the injury and avoid walking or putting weight on your foot.